 Pour the clementine juice into a pan on a high heat to warm through – don’t let it boil.
 Add a little sugar to sweeten – not too much, you still want that zippy clementine flavour.

-Arrange 6 small serving glasses on a tray and put 2 clementine rounds in each.
+Arrange 6 small serving glasses on a tray.
+Peel the clementines, slice into thin rounds and put 2 in each glass.
 Sieve the juice mix into each glass, allow to cool, then refrigerate for about 3 hours, or until set.

 To serve, mix the vanilla into the yoghurt and dollop a spoonful on top of each jelly, then grate or shave a few pretty bits of chocolate on top.